andrasbarany/pdf-rename/README.md

 # A PDF renamer for linguistics

-This python script renames PDF from a few linguistics journals (so far *Glossa*, *Natural Language & Linguistic Theory*, *Syntax*, and *Linguistic Inquiry*) based on information gathered from the PDF's metadata and the document's first page.
+This python script renames PDFs from a few linguistics journals (so far *Glossa*, *Natural Language & Linguistic Theory*, *Syntax*, and *Linguistic Inquiry*) based on information gathered from the PDF's metadata and the document's first page.